 - If you have not previously been registered with SESAME, please email the following information to email@example.com:

 - Legal Status: (e.g. company limited by guarantee, limited company, charity etc.)

 A SESAME profile will be created for you and log-in details will be emailed to the email address provided.

 Science Foundation Ireland’s grants and awards management system, SESAME, is accessed using the Internet; no additional software needs to be installed.
 You can access SESAME online from any location.
 The configuration of some browsers and internet infrastructure (pop-up blockers, firewalls, etc.) can restrict an individual’s access to the internet and as a result to the SESAME system.
 If you are having any such difficulties, please contact your organisation’s IT support team.

 Early submission in SESAME is strongly recommended.
-Applicants who wait until shortly before the close of the call take serious risk of encountering submission issues.
+Applicants who wait until shortly before the close of the Call risk encountering submission issues.
 The submit button will cease to be active at the indicated deadline.

-Please note that SESAME will only accept applications until 13.00 hours (Irish time) on Friday 26th April 2019
+Please note that SESAME will only accept applications 13.00 hours (Irish time) on Friday 17th April 2020

 SFI has specific requirements for the reporting on awards that it makes.
 Individuals who hold the primary responsibility for reporting and who fail to comply with reporting requirements, run the risk of having their grant payments suspended and their eligibility to apply for funding in forthcoming SFI calls affected.